Business overview

 Collection and publication of books and production of video recordings

-We collect and publish books and materials related to animals and zoos, and take and use photographs and videos to record zoo operations.
+We collect and publish books and materials related to animals and zoos, and we take photographs and videos to document zoo operations, which we then use for educational outreach programs and public relations activities.

 Management of fund projects